Seldom-SE/archipelago_terraria_client/README.md

 This implementations uses boss kills and event clears as checks.
 The items are the permanent changes to the world that bosses and events reward in vanilla.
 Things like "Post-Plantera" and "Hardmode".
 Bosses still drop their original loot, though.
+Optionally, you may also include achievement checks and item rewards.

+## Important Known Issue

+For achievements to work, you must click Workshop > Manage Mods > Force Reload every time you start the game.

 ## Future Work